house-inspection_westmountmag

 By Joseph Marovitch

-Updated February 1, 2023
+Updated September 14, 2023

-Whether purchasing an old home or a new condo, it is always recommended to have a condition inspection.
+Whether purchasing an old home or a new condo, it is always recommended to have a condition of inspection.
 An inspection indicates present or future problems with the property that can cost you money now or later.
 The inspector should be trained, experienced and certified by the Canadian Association of Home and Property Inspectors (CAHPI) or the AIBQ.

 The inspector is generally responsible for everything they see, which is why it is better to have an inspector who uses a thermal imaging device.
-The thermal imaging device allows the inspector to examine what is visible and what is not visible to the naked eye such as cracks, ungrounded electrical wires, humidity in walls, hidden rooms, etc. Please note an inspection covers everything that can be seen.
-A home inspector is not responsible for latent or hidden defects which we will discuss in our next topic, With or Without Warranty.
+The thermal imaging device allows the inspector to examine what is visible and what is not visible to the naked eye, such as cracks, ungrounded electrical wires, humidity in walls, hidden rooms, etc.

 The following paragraph is taken directly from a promise to purchase: